JasxnNg/Systems-Game/DEVLOG.md

 Finished up and cleaned up the code for game; still need to work on the case where they are equal and we should just play again ~30 minutes

 2024-01-10 12:59 AM
+Added a bunch of error messages and figured out a way to return the right exit status; most of the time spent was on debugging a bunch of random stuff ~30 minutes

 ```